maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 }
 ```

-- iOS: We use URL Types Registration feature available in `info.plist` file.
-We can add it using ui editor or in xml editor.
-Open `Info.plist` in ui editor and open `Advanced > URL Types > Add URL Type` and add following properties.
+- iOS: We use the URL Types Registration feature available in `info.plist` file.
+We can add it using UI editor or in XML editor.
+Open `Info.plist` in editor and open `Advanced > URL Types > Add URL Type` and add following properties:

 ```csharp
 Identifier: YOUR_APP_NAME
 URL Schemes: URL_TO_REGISTER
 Role: Viewer
 ```
-Once these properties are set then we need to override the `OpenUrl` action in `AppDelegate`.
+Once these properties are set then we need to override the `OpenUrl` action in `AppDelegate`:

 ```csharp
 public override bool OpenUrl(UIApplication app, NSUrl url, NSDictionary options)